siderolabs/talos/src/docs/src/content/components/osd.md

 We still need a way to handle operational scenarios that may arise.

 The `osd` daemon provides a way to do just that.
-Based on the Principle of Least Privilege, `osd` provides operational value for cluster administrations by providing an API for node management.
+Based on the Principle of Least Privilege, `osd` provides operational value for cluster administrators by providing an API for node management.